Conservatorship Law in California

 The court must review the conservatorship periodically to ensure protection of the best interests of the conservatee.
 As part of the court’s review, a court investigator (California Probate Code §1454) reports to the court periodically.
 After six months an investigator reports on whether the conservatorship is appropriate.
 One year after appointment, and annually thereafter, the investigator files subsequent reports.
 California Probate Code §§1800(e), 1826, 1850.

-Our attorneys serve clients throughout Los Angeles, San Jose, San Diego, Orange County, San Francisco, Sacramento, Riverside, and Surrounding Areas of California
+Our attorneys serve clients throughout Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

 - Los Angeles Trust, Probate, & Estate Attorney